surajetw/demofile/README.md

 # demofile
-this is a demo file
+this is a demo file.

+# teacher
+Govind shukla.

+# student
+xyz.